Whole-grain farro comfort food.

 - 1 cup cold water

-- 2 teaspoons kosher salt, or to taste (I generally add an additional teaspoon; the seasoning depends on which brand of salt you use)
+- 1 1/2 teaspoons kosher salt, or to taste (I generally add up to an additional teaspoon; it will depend on taste and the brand of salt -- I use Diamond Crystal)

 - 3 tablespoons unsalted butter